visualpharm/Lunacy/docs/index_updated.md

      </summary>

-Icon names, categories and tags are localized.
+Icon names, categories, and tags are localized.
 Here's the list of supported languages:

  <p align="center">